Supervisory Control of Discrete-event Systems under Attacks: Introduction

-Several aspects of security have also been explored in the DES literature.
-One particular line of research aims at studying the {\em opacity} of DESs, whose goal is to keep a system's secret behavior uncertain to outsiders; see, e.g., \cite{Takai2008, Dubreil2010, Saboori2012, Wu2014} and reference therein.
-Intrusion detection in the DES framework has been investigated in \cite{Thorsley2006, Whittaker2008, Hubballi2011, Carvalho2016}.
-These security methods guarantee the confidentiality and integrity of DESs, but relatively little work has been done towards studying supervisory control robustness against attacks.
+Supervisory control theory provides a natural framework to address plant uncertainties and faults, either in a robust control context (e.g., \cite{Lin1993,Takai2000,Saboori2006}) or in a fault tolerant context (e.g., \cite{Sanchez2006,Paoli2011,Shu2014}).
+Several aspects of security have also been considered in the DES literature, including the stealthy deception attacks in \cite{Amin2013,Teixeira2015} that aim at injecting false information without being detected by the controller; or the opacity of DESs in \cite{Takai2008,Dubreil2010,Saboori2012,Wu2014} and references there in, whose goal is to keep the system's secret behavior uncertain to outsiders.
+Intrusion detection in the DES framework has been investigated in \cite{Thorsley2006,Whittaker2008,Hubballi2011}, with the goal of guaranteeing the confidentiality and integrity of DESs.

-An attacked plant can be modeled by a single DES with nondeterministic observations.
-Supervisory control for such a DES has been studied in \cite{Xu2009,Ushio2016}.
-The major difference from the problem setting in these previous works is that in our work, the attacked output, i.e., the non-deterministic observation function, is uncertain.
-In other words, if $G_{A_i}$ denotes the DES obtained by modeling the plant under an attack $A_i$, then the problem we consider can be regarded as robust supervision for an uncertain DES in a set of possible models $\{G_{A_1},\dots,G_{A_n}\}$, each representing a potential type of attack.

-{\em Contributions and organization of this paper: } In Section II, after defining attacks formally, we introduce a new notion of observability under attacks, which is a natural extension of conventional observability introduced in \cite{Cieslak1988, Lin1988}.
-We show that there exists a partial observation supervisor that achieves a given language under attack if and only if the language is controllable in the usual sense and observable according to the new notion of observability introduced in this paper.
-Moreover, the desired supervisor is obtained explicitly.
-For attacks that correspond to arbitrary insertions/removals of symbols, the new notion of observability can be reduced to the conventional observability of a set of DESs with appropriately redefined observation maps, and the number of elements in this DES set is the square of the number of possible attacks.

-In Section III, we construct an automaton representation of the supervisor derived in Section II.
-The results in this section are specific to attacks that replace and/or remove specific symbols from the output string.
-First, we provide the mathematical formulation of replacement-removal attacks.
-Then we construct an observer automaton that is resilient against such an attack, extending the result in \cite{Cieslak1988}.
-Finally, using the observer for each possible attack, we obtain an automaton representation of the desired supervisor.

-Section IV is devoted to developing a test for observability under attacks.
-Attacks are restricted to the replacement and/or removal of symbols in this section as well.
-Constructing a product automaton in \cite{Tsitsiklis1989}, we show how to test observability under replacement-removal attacks in a computationally efficient way.
-The computational complexity of this observability test is $($Number of possible attacks$)^2$ $\times$ (Complexity of the conventional observability test without attacks), which is the same as in the {\em insertion-removal} attack case of Section II.